kricklin/GetCleanData/CodeBook.md

 # run_analysis.R Codebook
-k. ricklin
+ken r.
 Sept.
 21, 2015

 ##Background
-Thiscodebook provides overview for the file **analysis_output.txt** that is created by the **run_analysis.r** script included in the "GetCleanData" repository.
+This codebook provides overview for the file **analysis_output.txt** that is created by the **run_analysis.r** script included in the "GetCleanData" repository.

 ##Data Processing
 For an overview of the original HUARS data set and the script  used to create the **analysis_output.txt** file, please see the [README](https://github.com/kricklin/GetCleanData) included with the "GetCleanData" repository.